athertahir/deep-learning-time-series-forecasting/chapter_06/Lab1.md

     into a three-dimensional structure ready for fitting a CNN or LSTM model.
 After completing this tutorial, you will know:

-ˆ How to transform a time series dataset into a two-dimensional supervised learning format.
+- How to transform a time series dataset into a two-dimensional supervised learning format.

-     How to transform a two-dimensional time series dataset into a three-dimensional structure suitable for CNNs and LSTMs.
+    - How to transform a two-dimensional time series dataset into a three-dimensional structure suitable for CNNs and LSTMs.

-     How to step through a worked example of splitting a very long time series into subsequences ready for training a CNN or LSTM model.
+    - How to step through a worked example of splitting a very long time series into subsequences ready for training a CNN or LSTM model.

 Let’s get started.